Chase Pirtle, Director

 Board of Directors

 The ABRPI Board of Directors is made up of officers who understand the history and goals of this non-profit corporation.
 These professionals knew Ray E. Ashton and his intent and desires for the organization and for Ashton Biological Preserve.
-They currently serve to work with and support Patricia Sawyer Ashton and the rest of the Ashton community in the continuation of the ABPRI Mission.
+They currently serve to work with and support Patricia Sawyer Ashton and the rest of the Ashton community in the continuation of the ABRPI Mission.

 - Leslie O’Hara